 The RCM student midwives forum (SMF) debates and discusses issues affecting student midwives at local and national levels to inform the work of the RCM on behalf of student midwife members.
 The SMF currently meets four times a year at RCM headquarters in central London and is made up of members who are elected by fellow student midwife members of the RCM.

 Each of the four countries in the UK has student midwife representatives on the SMF and the group is chaired by a student midwife member and supported by RCM staff.
 The forum chairs the RCM Student Midwives’ Conference each year, identifying issues of interest and concern to student midwives and uniquely contributing to the programme.

 View updates from the SMF in the Student Ezine.

-Meet the members of the Student Midwife Forum 2019
+Meet the current members of the Student Midwife Forum 2020

 "I am so excited to have this opportunity to be a representative for midwifery students, hopefully we can raise and tackle some important issues that we are all facing, while also being a source of support and advice."

 "I am honoured to be offered a seat within the Student Midwives Forum, which allow me to develop my own career, as well as providing a support network for my fellow students, in a bid to assist with the creation of the next generation of registered midwives.
 I truly believe that happy midwives can generate happy mothers and who wouldn't want to be a part of that?"